 Find out more about these de-stressing destinations.

-March is the perfect time to trek through Sapa's spectacular rice fields © Nina Lishchuk / Shutterstock
+March is the perfect time for trekking the terraced rice fields near Sapa, Vietnam © Nanostockk / Getty Images

 Those set on keeping their feet firmly on dry land should try saddling up in Bright, Australia’s premier biking destination with 240km of safe off-road routes in optimum temperatures.
 Test your mettle on Victoria’s High Country alpine trails, or cycle leisurely between historic gold-mining towns.
 For equally spirited outdoor soirees, March marks a great time to trek to the hill tribe villages around Sapa in northern Vietnam, which can be paired with a traditional junk boat journey around the emerald waters of Halong Bay.